 Evidence gathered and processed must be admissible and presentable in a court of law.
 For evidence to be admissible in a court of law, the evidence must have relevance and be legally permissible, reliable, correctly identified, with its integrity preserved.
-Because of this, evidence must be handled carefully and properly monitored throughout the evidence life cycle, which entails the evidence gathering and application processes that include the discovery and recognition, protection, recording, collection, identification, preservation, transportation, presentation in a court of law, and the return of evidence to owner.
-Preservation of evidence includes recording all information related to the computer crime until investigation procedures and legal proceedings are completed; safeguarding magnetic media from deletion, storing evidence in the appropriate environment, documenting, and following a strict methods for securing and accessing evidence.
+Because of this, the evidence must be handled carefully and properly monitored throughout the evidence life cycle, which entails the evidence gathering and application processes that include the discovery and recognition, protection, recording, collection, identification, preservation, transportation, presentation in a court of law, and the return of evidence to an owner.
+Preservation of evidence includes recording all information related to the computer crime until investigation procedures and legal proceedings are completed; safeguarding magnetic media for deletion, storing evidence in the appropriate environment, documenting, and following strict methods for securing and accessing evidence.

 Types of digital forensics

-- Network Forensics: The monitoring, capture, storing and analysis of network activities or events in order to discover the source of security attacks, intrusions or malicious network traffic and security breaches.
+- Network Forensics: The monitoring, capture, storing, and analysis of network activities or events in order to discover the source of security attacks, intrusions, or malicious network traffic and security breaches.

 - Digital Image Forensics: The extraction and analysis of digitally acquired photographic images to validate their authenticity by recovering the metadata of the image file to ascertain its history and analysis of steganographic images using steganalysis technique.

-- Digital Video/Audio Forensics: Collection, analysis and evaluation of audio and video recordings.
+- Digital Video/Audio Forensics: Collection, analysis, and evaluation of audio and video recordings.